 Medicare Operations Division

-The Medicare Operations Division provides staff support to the Administrative Appeals Judges (AAJs) and Appeals Officers (AOs) on the Medicare Appeals Council (MAC).
-The MAC provides the final administrative review of claims for entitlement to Medicare and individual claims for Medicare coverage and payment filed by beneficiaries or health care providers/suppliers.
+The Medicare Operations Division provides staff support to the Administrative Appeals Judges (AAJs) and Appeals Officers (AOs) on the Medicare Appeals Council (the Council).
+The Council provides the final administrative review of claims for entitlement to Medicare and individual claims for Medicare coverage and payment filed by beneficiaries or health care providers/suppliers.

 The Social Security Administration (SSA) makes the initial determination on a claim for entitlement to Medicare.
 A contractor of the Centers for Medicare & Medicaid Services (CMS), including a Medicare Advantage organization, makes an initial determination on an individual claim for Medicare coverage and payment.
 On appeal, an Administrative Law Judge (ALJ) provides a hearing.
-If dissatisfied with an ALJ decision or dismissal, the parties to the ALJ hearing may request MAC review.
-The MAC may also undertake review of an ALJ decision on its own motion.
-Final ALJ or MAC decisions may be appealed to federal court if certain "amount in controversy" requirements are met.
+If dissatisfied with an ALJ decision or dismissal, the parties to the ALJ hearing may request Council review.
+The Council may also undertake review of an ALJ decision on its own motion.
+Final Council decisions may be appealed to federal court if amount in controversy requirements are met.

 Filing an Appeal